Procurement Manager Visa Sponsorship Jobs in Washington DC

 Which companies sponsor visas for procurement managers in Washington DC?

 Federal contractors and consulting firms are the most active sponsors for procurement managers in Washington DC.
-Companies like Booz Allen Hamilton, Leidos, SAIC, Deloitte, and Accenture Federal Services regularly file H-1B petitions for procurement and supply chain roles.
+Companies like Booz Allen Hamilton, Leidos, SAIC, Deloitte, and Accenture Federal Services regularly file H-1B visa petitions for procurement and supply chain roles.
 Large international organizations such as the World Bank and IMF, both headquartered in DC, also sponsor procurement professionals through various visa categories.

 Which visa types are most common for procurement manager roles in Washington DC?